Orville Hungerford: Community service

-Not all of Orville's aid was limited to Jefferson County, New York.
+Not all of Orville Hungerford's fundraising was limited to Jefferson County, New York.
 During the Greek War of Independence from 1821 to 1830 the Ottoman government massacred Greek civilians.
 The English poet Lord Byron joined in the quest to liberate Greece from Ottoman rule with tragic results.
+Orville Hungerford began raising money for the cause of Greek liberation as early as June 20, 1824.
 In the United States, the Executive Greek Committee of New York formed to provide relief to Greek civilians affected by the conflict.
 The citizens of Jefferson County met in Watertown, New York on December 19, 1827 "for the purpose of devising means and raising funds for the relief of the oppressed and suffering Greeks."
 As a result, the meeting attendees formed a committee, appointing Vincent Le Ray de Chaumont as its chairman and Orville Hungerford as its secretary.
 In 1827, Orville is credited with raising $135.55 on behalf of the Executive Greek Committee of New-York, which helped fund the cost of shipping supplies to the distressed Greek inhabitants.

 Orville Hungerford had a reputation for giving back to society as well as doing the right thing.
 On August 1, 1828, a man by the name of Barney Griffin, who had travelled from Syracuse to the Village of Sackets Harbor several days earlier, ended up dying in the Jefferson County Poor House.
 Orville went over to investigate.
 Upon searching Griffin's clothes, he found the cash sum of two hundred and twenty-two dollars and fifteen cents – more than enough money for Griffin to pay for a hotel.
 Hungerford put an advertisement in a paper to see if a relative would claim the money.
 No one did.
 He then turned the money over to the County Treasurer for use of the Poor House, deducting a dollar for the advertisement money that came out of his own pocket.
 Understanding the nature of greed, he asked the County Board of Supervisors to indemnify him for his actions, which it agreed to do.